 Peak season for most species of waterbirds and raptors is November through April.
 Aleutian cackling geese, Pacific brant and migratory shorebird populations peak from March to late April.
 Summer visitors can see many terns, cormorants, and pelicans, as well as resident egrets, herons, and migratory songbirds such as warblers, sparrows, and swallows.
 For more animals through the season see Nature's Calendar.
-A list of Humboldt Bay Watchable Wildlife (344K pdf) is available.
+A list of Humboldt Bay Watchable Wildlife.

 Most waterfowl, shorebirds, and raptors can be found on the Hookton Slough and Salmon Creek Units.
 Each has a walking trail (see refuge map--478K pdf).

 The refuge complex has two interpretive trails: The SHOREBIRD LOOP and HOOKTON SLOUGH TRAILS are both good locations for observing wildlife on the refuge.
 If it is raining, people can watch birds from a covered deck or from inside, where spotting scopes are available.
 Beginners can also sign out a backpack kit with binoculars, birding guides and other educational materials.

 The 1.75 mile Shorebird Loop Trail is a level trail that passes near some of the refuges’ best shorebird viewing areas.
 It also provides good viewing of diverse seasonal wetlands with a side trail that will take you to the refuge’s largest permanent freshwater pond.
 The trail begins at the parking lot of the interpretive center on Ranch Road and is open 7 days a week from 8 a.m. to 5 p.m.